 Papa Wolf: While Taffer has gotten really upset quite often on the show, the angriest he ever got in the first two seasons was during the episode based around "J.A.
 Murphy's", when the chef, on hidden camera, picked up raw chicken with her bare hands, then started preparing nachos.
 The customer those nachos were for?
 Taffer's daughter.
 Needless to say, righteous fury soon entered the bar in the form of Taffer.

 Product Placement: Nearly once every 10 minutes.
-The mixed drinks ALWAYS have some major brand's drink in them, if not featuring at least part of the brand's name in the drink's name it self (I.E. if the drink is made using a Captain Morgan's product, it'll often feature "Captain" in the drink's name).
+The mixed drinks always have some major brand's drink in them, if not featuring at least part of the brand's name in the drink's name itself.
+For example, if the drink is made using a Captain Morgan's product, it'll often feature "Captain" in the drink's name.
 Granted, part of this is justified as Theme Naming, and often being popular brands in the U.S.

-Any time Taffer begins a sentence with "My friends from/at...", this trope is in full force.
+Any time Taffer begins a sentence with "My friends from/at...", this is in full force.

-Screw This, I'm Outta Here!: The bar tender Yum Yum from Chilleen's (after blowing off the mandatory training earlier that day and coming into work just as it was opening) gets overwhelmed with the Cold Opening and just leaves.
+Screw This, I'm Outta Here!: The bartender Yum Yum from Chilleen's (after blowing off the mandatory training earlier that day and coming into work just as it was opening) gets so overwhelmed with the stress test that she just leaves.

 Mark, chef at Swanky Bubbles, gave up and walked away when told what changes were necessary.

-Jon has threatened to just walk out and not help the owner on more than one occasion.
+Taffer has threatened to just walk out and not help the owner on more than one occasion.
 The one where he finally gave up and did just that was the O'Face Bar.

 The Starscream: Susan thinks her co-owner John is this at Barlow.
 John thinks the same of Susan.
 Finding some way to rectify this was the first part of the rescue.

-Cranked Up to Eleven when we are told that he has a degree in marketing and, in addition to to the above behavior, posted pictures of things like garbage and bloody feet on the bars twitter page under the genuine belief that it was a good idea.
+Cranked Up to Eleven when we are told that he has a degree in marketing and, in addition to to the above behavior, posted pictures of things like garbage and bloody feet on the bar's Twitter account under the genuine belief that it was a good idea.

-And then there was another bar that had an employee who was caught red-handed Stealing from the Till.
-Jon pointed out to the owner that he couldn't let his employees get away with shit like this, and advised the owner to fire his employee.
-The owner confronted his employee, admonished him not to steal again...and said that he would be keeping him on.
+And then there was another bar where an employee was caught red-handed Stealing from the Till.
+Taffer pointed out to the owner that he couldn't let his employees get away with shit like this, and advised the owner to fire his employee.
+The owner confronted his employee, admonished him not to steal again, and said that he would be keeping him on.

-The owner of the Sand Dollar repeatedly hit on Jon's wife in the most offensive way imaginable.
-That passed the Too Dumb to Live area and straight to just plain suicidal; Jon was so angry he nearly walked away from saving the bar.
+The owner of the Sand Dollar repeatedly hit on Taffer's wife in the most offensive way imaginable.
+That passed the Too Dumb to Live area and straight to just plain suicidal; Taffer was so angry he nearly walked away from saving the bar.

-Very Special Episode: The "Bungalow Bar" episode, since rather than help a failing bar get better, Jon is helping to rebuild a bar wrecked by Hurricane Sandy that has run out of funds.
+Very Special Episode: The "Bungalow Bar" episode, since rather than help a failing bar get better, Taffer is helping to rebuild a bar wrecked by Hurricane Sandy that has run out of funds.
 He does a bit of improvement with the staff and decor, but it is less making a bad bar good, but a good bar better.note It was ranked #1 on Taffer's top 10 list of the toughest rescues he faced during the first three seasons of the show.